st-tech/zr-obp/README.md

 Open Bandit Pipeline consists of the following main modules.

 - [**dataset module**](./obp/dataset/): This module provides a data loader for Open Bandit Dataset and a flexible interface for handling logged bandit feedback.
-It also provides tools to generate synthetic bandit datasets.
+It also provides tools to generate synthetic bandit data and transform multi-class classification data to bandit data.
-- [**policy module**](./obp/policy/): This module provides interfaces for training online and offline bandit policies.
+- [**policy module**](./obp/policy/): This module provides interfaces for implementing new online and offline bandit policies.
 It also implements several standard policy learning methods.
 - [**simulator module**](./obp/simulator/): This module provides functions for conducting offline bandit simulation.
 This module is necessary only when we want to implement the ReplayMethod to evaluate the performance of online or adaptive bandit policies with logged bandit data.
-- [**ope module**](./obp/ope/): This module provides interfaces for OPE estimators.
+- [**ope module**](./obp/ope/): This module provides interfaces for implementing OPE estimators.
 It also implements several standard and advanced OPE estimators.

 ### Algorithms and OPE Estimators Supported